jamessciacca/simple-notes-app/README.md

 ## Description

 This application allows users to create notes.
-I worked on the back end server routes and making sure the fetch and posts were properly executed to amke the app work.
+Using HTML, CSS, JavaScript, Node.js, Express.js, and other NPM packages my job was to properly connect existing code and fucntions to self creatign server routes and paths.
+These routes allowed the buttons and data to be clickable and readable for the user!

 ## Table of Contents